mostafamilani/chase-termination/README.md

 ## Checking Chase Termination

-To run the chase termination algorithm for a set of rules "rules.txt", use the following command:
+This work focuses on a type of algorithms based on acyclicity checking in the dependency graph of rules.
+To run the algorithms for a set of rules "rules.txt", use the following command:

 ```
 java -jar chase-termination.jar -l -f rules.txt -d dbname -u username -p password